BipanKishore/resizable-panes/README.md

 **Influence Roadmap**: Your feedback and suggestions will carry significant weight in shaping the project's future direction and features.

 🙏 Your sponsorship, no matter the size, is greatly appreciated and goes a long way in sustaining this project's growth.
-Thank you for considering it!

 ### [Demo and Docs](https://bipankishore.github.io/resizable-panes-demo/)